 Here at Cowhorn, weeds are treated as “native grasses and flowers,” which they let flourish.
 They remove invasive blackberries so that the natives can re-establish themselves.
 And they’ve taken a novel approach to pests, creating created corridors for bugs and small animals to use as highways through the farm.

 The Steeles know that the soil here carries six unique native yeast strains, since the property had been left alone for 15 years before they planted the vineyard.

 Using native yeasts guarantees that their wine — Rhône style, sharing the same qualities as the Rhône Valley in the south of France — is an unique expression of their farm and fruit.

-Cowhorn is the only Biodynamic winery in Southern Oregon, but there are many throughout the state, including Johan Vineyards in Rickreall; Keeler Estate Vineyard and Brooks Winery in Amity; Brick House Vineyards in Newberg; Cooper Mountain Vineyards in Beaverton; Montinore Estate in Forest Grove; and Pearl Vineyard and Sims Vineyard in Dundee, both part of Rex Hill Winery.
+Cowhorn and Troon Vineyard are the only Biodynamic wineries in Southern Oregon.
+They join more than a dozen throughout the state, including Johan Vineyards in Rickreall; Keeler Estate Vineyard and Brooks Winery in Amity; Brick House Vineyards in Newberg; Cooper Mountain Vineyards in Beaverton; Montinore Estate in Forest Grove; King Estate in Eugene; and Dominio IV in McMinnville.